ErosCamacho/hw-rot/README.md

 ## Description

-The content of the SE-QUBIP library is depicted in the next container tree:
+The content of the HW-ROT library is depicted in the next container tree:

     .
     ├── hw-rot            # folder that contains all the files of the HW-RoT.